single-spa/single-spa.js.org/docs/starting-from-scratch.md

 start();
 ```

-This code needs explanation.
+The above code needs explanation.
 In order to register an application with single-spa, import and call the `registerApplication` function; and include the application `name`, a `loadingFunction`, and an `activityFunction` as parameters.

 `loadingFunction` must be a function that returns a Promise (or an [`async` function](https://ponyfoo.com/articles/understanding-javascript-async-await)).
 The function will be called with no arguments when loading the application for the first time.
 The returned promise must resolve with the application code.
 We will come back to this in [Step 4.d](starting-from-scratch.md#4d-connect-to-single-spa-config) after creating the `home` application.